turtlepod/genbu/README.md

 ### Theme Layout and Sidebar:

-Genbu is powered with 9 Layout, You can set the layout globally via WordPress customize and also can be set per post basis using layout meta box.
+Genbu is powered with 9 Layout, You can set the layout globally via WordPress customize.
 * Content (No sidebar)
 * Content / Sidebar 1
 * Sidebar 1 / Content